 Putative ancient horizontal gene transfer

 To find some putative ancient HGT specific to Firm-5, the study of orthologs present exclusively in bumble and honey bees (and not in Lactobacillus outgroup) can be good HGT candidates.
 10, 14 and 27 gene families were specific to bumble, honey and Firm-5 (bumble and honey) clades, respectively.
-We then performed blastp against RefSeq database and hierarchical taxonomy distances amongst best blast hits.
+We then performed blastp against RefSeq database and inferred hierarchical taxonomy distances amongst the best blast hits.

 3 different scenarios can be considered as putative HGT (Fig1).
 Fig1B shows a higher percentage of similarity for distant-related species in comparison to closely-related ones, which can attest the presence of potential HGT.
 Fig1C shows orthologs specific to Firm-5, which includes best hits only related to Lactobacillus hierarchical distance.
 This means that these genes have only emerged in this bacterial genus or that they have been acquired by HGT from an unstudied donor specific to Lactobacillus.
 This case of putative HGT cannot be assessed by phylogenetic studies and will not more be considered in this project.
-Fig1D only hits are recovered from distant-related taxa and not present in closer ones.
+Fig1D shows only hits which are recovered from distant-related taxa and not present in closer ones.
 In contrast, Fig1A shows the negative control of HGT, where the percentage of similarity decreases with the hierarchical taxonomy distance.
 This means that these orthologs are very ancient and present in the majority of hierarchical levels.
 This scenario is not considered as putative HGT.
 All other results are presented in Supplement S2.
 991, 1058 and 1099 are putative gene families acquired by HGT specific to bumble and honey bees.
 In addition, 1674, 1675, 1678 and 1757 are putative HGT gene families specific to bumble bees.
 There is no HGT candidate specific to honey bees.
 The taxonomical distance 7 is not considered to infer putative HGT, because of possible contaminations.
 Indeed, most of those results are from whole organism study of Apis sp., which may be contaminated by the microbiota genomes.

 Putative HGT phylogeny inference